nasa/trick/trick_source/trick_utils/SAIntegrator/README.md

 Derived from [FirstOrderODEIntegrator](#class-FirstOrderODEIntegrator).
 ### Description

 The ABM2Integrator implements the second-order Adams-Bashforth-Moulton predictor/corrector method.
-Adams methods maintain a history of derivatives rather than calculating intermediate values like Runga-Kutta methods.
+Adams methods maintain a history of derivatives rather than calculating intermediate values like Runge-Kutta methods.

 ### Constructor
 ```